|Nutrition Facts (per serving)|

 Cut chicken into 1-inch pieces and set aside.

-Heat the oil in a wok or heavy skillet over medium-high heat.
+Heat oil in a wok or heavy skillet over medium-high heat.

-Add the frozen pepper and onion mixture and stir-fry until crisp tender.
-Remove the vegetables from the wok or skillet.
+Add frozen pepper and onion mixture and stir-fry until crisp tender.
+Remove vegetables from wok or skillet.

-Add the chicken and stir-fry until the chicken is thoroughly cooked to 160 F.
+Add chicken and stir-fry until chicken is cooked through.

-Add the cooked vegetables, orange juice, lime juice, honey, salt, and pepper to the chicken in the skillet.
-Stir fry for 2 to 4 minutes until the mixture starts to bubble.
+Add cooked vegetables, orange juice, lime juice, honey, salt, and pepper to chicken in the skillet.
+Stir fry for 2 to 4 minutes until mixture starts to bubble.

-Combine the cornstarch and water in a small bowl, then add to the skillet.
+Combine cornstarch and water in a small bowl, then add to skillet.
 Cook and stir over medium-high heat until sauce boils and thickens.

 Serve immediately over hot cooked rice or noodles and sprinkle with basil.
 Enjoy.